clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player.rst

    The screenshots on this document show the Windows version of the VMware Workstation 15 Player.
 The menus and prompts are similar to those in other versions and for the Linux OS save some minor wording differences.

+If you prefer to use a pre-configured |CL| VMware image instead, see our :ref:`vmw-player-preconf` guide.

 Install the VMware Workstation Player hypervisor
 ************************************************